-6.1 For the entire facility, except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
+6.1 For the entire facility, except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventative measures taken.
 Said report shall be made within five (5) working days of the time the deviation began.

-6.2 For the entire facility, except as otherwise specified herein, the permittee shall submit a certified annual synthetic minor monitoring report postmarked no later than 31st of January for the preceding calendar year.
+6.2 For the entire facility, except as otherwise specified here in, the permittee shall submit a certified annual monitoring report postmarked no later than the 31st of January for the preceding calendar year.
 This report shall address any required monitoring specified in the permit.
-Specifically, this report shall include the 12-month rolling totals of VOCs and HAPs, in tons per year, for the previous calendar year.
-Furthermore, this report shall include the results of the required field gas analysis during the years on which the gas analysis occurs.
-Where no monitoring data is required to be reported and/or there are no deviations to report, the report shall contain the appropriate negative declaration.
+This report shall also contain the information required by Conditions 5.2, 5.6, 5.7, and 5.8.
+Where no monitoring data is required to be reported and/or there are no deviations to report, the report shall contain the appropriated negative declaration.

-6.3 For the entire facility, any document required by this permit to be submitted to the MDEQ, the permittee shall include a certification signed by a responsible official or duly authorized representative stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete.
+6.3 For the entire facility, any document required by this permit to be submitted to MDEQ, the permittee shall include a certification signed by a responsible official or duly authorized representative stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete.